Shahenshah (novel)

 Shahenshah (शहेनशहा) is a 1970 Marathi historical fiction novel by N S Inamdar.
-The story is a fictional biography of the Mughal emperor Muhi-ud-Din Muhammad, otherwise popularly known as Aurangzeb.
+The story is a fictional biography of the Mughal emperor Muhi-ud-Din Muhammad, otherwise popularly known as Aurangzeb, hence the title Shahanshah, which is a title given to emperors.
 Under his reign the Mughal Empire achieved its largest expansion and also saw a rapid downfall, disintegrating shortly after his death.
 The novel focuses on his 50-year reign and is about an Emperor who is feared by all and is extremely intelligent yet faces a heartbroken and lonely death.
-Hence the title Shahanshah, which is a title given to emperors.

 English translation

-The book was translated to English as "Shahenshah - The Life of Aurangzeb" by Vikrant Pande and published by Harper Perennial in 2016.
+The book was translated to English as "Shahenshah – The Life of Aurangzeb" by Vikrant Pande and published by Harper Perennial in 2016.